CBD FOR HEADACHE: A GUIDE

 CBD PILLS FOR MIGRAINES: CBD capsules may provide numerous therapeutic benefits, including anti-inflammatory and anti-anxiety properties, neuroprotective qualities, and pain-relieving attributes.

 CBD RUBS FOR MIGRAINES: CBD topicals are designed for direct application to the skin, allowing for cannabinoids to slowly be absorbed directly into the bloodstream.
 CBD lotion is great for those who are wanting to target specific areas or regions on the body.

 We incorporate our cannabidiol-rich formula into each of our selected CBD topical products, setting us apart from our competitors.
 Taking the time to ensure our CBD creams are consistent and of the highest quality, allows our customers to take full advantage of the CBD benefits in migraine prevention, treatment of cluster headaches, as well as periodic pain breakthroughs.

 * DISCLAIMER: The information in this article is for educational purposes only.
 It does not exploit or provide medical advice of any kind.
 Therefore, any reliance you place on the information below is strictly at your own risk.
 Please check with your medical provider before starting or changing a CBD routine.

-- Boychuk DG, Goddard G, Mauro G, et al. The effectiveness of cannabinoids in the management of chronic nonmalignant neuropathic pain: A systematic review.
+Boychuk DG, Goddard G, Mauro G, Orellana MF.
+The effectiveness of cannabinoids in the management of chronic nonmalignant neuropathic pain: A systematic review.
 J Oral Facial Pain Headache.
 2015.

-- Nicolodi et al. Therapeutic use of cannabinoids - Dose finding, effects and pilot data of effects in chronic migraine and cluster headache abstract.
+Nicolodi M, et al. Therapeutic use of cannabinoids - Dose finding, effects, and pilot data of effects in chronic migraine and cluster headache.
+3rd EAN Congress.
 2017.